jcs090218/JCSUnity/README.md

 ### Auto Resize ###
 I use to hate drag and move the anchor point around when dealing with different resolutions in Unity UI system.
-Although, this cost a bit of performance at initialize time, but I think is worst it to have it because I will never have to drag the anchor point around everytime I start a new project. <br/>
+Although, this cost a bit of performance at initialize time, I think is worth it to have this feature because I will never have to drag the anchor point around everytime I start a new project. <br/>
 <img src="./screen_shot/auto_resize.gif"/>